The Original Renewable Energy Source

-- Look for non-hydrogenated monounsaturated and polyunsaturated fats (from vegetable sources, for example, try olive, soybean, corn, and sunflower oils) while avoiding coconut and palm kernel oils.
+- Look for non-hydrogenated monounsaturated and polyunsaturated fats (from vegetable sources, such as olive, soybean, corn, and sunflower oils) while limiting tropical oils, like palm and coconut oils.

-- Drink water or unsweetened tea or coffee, instead of drinks with sugar added.
+- Drink water or unsweetened tea or coffee, instead of sugary beverages.

-Alcohol gives you high calories with minimal nutrition, so if you're watching your calories and you want every calorie to count, avoid the empty calories in alcohol.
+Alcohol is high in calories with minimal nutrition, so if you're limiting your calories and you want every calorie to count, avoid the empty calories in alcohol.

 Keeping an eye on the calories you consume vs. those you burn through activity is a daily balancing act.
-Find out the right amount of calorie intake for your body and set goals for yourself.
+Find out the right caloric intake for your body and set goals for yourself.
 And remember that lower levels of physical activity on any given day mean you’ll need to consume fewer calories.